Opinion | Mike Pence’s rehab tour begins, and a big Trumpian truth is revealed

 Russia and Putin figure prominently in Pence’s new rollout, which includes a glossy new “Freedom Agenda,” a slickly produced video and interviews in presidential swing state markets around the country.

 What’s striking is how carefully Pence charts a break from Trump on Russia and Ukraine.
-He does this, needless to say, without uttering a single word about what Trump actually did as president on this front, which unfolded with Pence as his loyal servant all throughout.
+He does this, needless to say, without uttering a single word about what Trump actually did as president on this front, which unfolded with Pence as his loyal servant throughout.

 “Putin undermines freedom and democracy at home and abroad, while jeopardizing stability by threatening the sovereignty of Russiaʼs neighbors,” Pence’s agenda warns.
 It adds that the United States must “stand strong against Russian aggression and rally our Western allies in defense of freedom.”